hybridink/hybrid.ink/editors.md

 {: id="Madison" }

 ![Makyo](/images/editors/makyo.png){: class="editor" }
-Madison is president of the Furry Writers' Guild and the editor-in-chief of [\[adjective\]\[species\]](http://adjectivespecies.com), as well as an editor at [Thurston Howl Publications](http://thurstonhowlpublications.com).
-She writes fiction and poetry, as well as investigative non-fiction, focusing primarily the furry subculture.
+Madison is a writer, editor, and software developer.
+After studying music composition at Colorado State University, she began working in open source software, spending her free time working with stories.
+She writes fiction and poetry, as well as investigative non-fiction, focusing primarily the furry subculture, and began {{ site.brand }} as a means to help promote literature that delves into the meaning of the world around us.

-She lives in Loveland, Colorado with her two dogs and her husband, who is sometimes also a dog.
+She lives in the Pacific Northwest with her two dogs and her husband, who is sometimes also a dog.
 {: class="clearfix" }

 <div class="announcement">